roederf/sketchToStoryboard/README.md

 - Plugin should show up in Sketch

 How to use:
-- Create a new SingleView iOS Application with Xcode
+- Copy the "Prototype" xcode project to some folder
 - Select the artboards from your sketch documents (or nothing to export all)
-- Click "Export" from this plugin
+- Click "Export Only With Keywords" from this plugin to export only layers named with keywords as a flat structure OR
+- Click "Export With Layers" to export remain all layers during export and to convert text and images automatically
 - Choose project folder of your created iOS App
 - The "Main.Storyboard" file will be recreated
-- Run your prototype app
+- Run your prototype app from xcode

 Features and details:
 - Each Artboard will be converted into an own ViewController
 - The First Artboard will be the initial ViewController

+In case of "Export Only With Keywords":
 - All assets are created as 1x and 2x automatically
 - Name a layer or slice as "ImageView:someName" and it will be converted as ImageView with image called "someName"
 - Name a layer "Button:artboardName" and it will be converted into a Button with image and a segue to ViewController "artboardName"